sai-dev/sai/README.md

 ## How to help SAI get stronger

-If you want to help, you can use your computing device to help in the collective effort to make SAI stronger.
+If you want to help, you can use your computing device in the collective effort to make SAI stronger.

 This will make SAI play against itself (selfplay games) and other versions of itself (match games) on the [SAI server](http://sai.unich.it/),